 Click to see proposed pipeline route

-We're excited about this proposal.
+We're excited about this project.
 Natural gas improves Ontarians' quality of life and is an affordable and reliable energy source.
 We have been safely providing natural gas service to homes and businesses in the Owen Sound area for over 60 years.

 We will keep you informed